With 3 days in Athens, you can see all the main sites, such as the Acropolis and the Acropolis Museum, and get a good experience of the Greek capital.

 - Changing of the Guards

-- National Gardens
+- National Garden

-While this might sound like a lot to do in one day, the actual distances aren’t very long.
+While this might sound like a lot to do in one day, the actual distances aren’t too long.
 Just make sure you wear comfortable shoes to help you walk on the cobbled streets and enjoy walking around Athens!

-Day 3 in Athens
+Day 3 – More activities in Athens

-The National Archaeological Museum and Exarchia area
+The National Archaeological Museum

-This is the largest museum in Greece will give you a pretty good idea of Greece’s long and complex history.
-In fact, if you only want to visit one museum in Athens, we suggest that you visit this one.
+This is the largest museum in Greece, and it will give you a pretty good idea of Greece’s long and complex history.
+In fact, if you only want to visit one museum in Athens, I suggest that you visit this one.

-Allow about four hours to see the museum properly!
-We know this sound like a very long time, but it’s definitely needed if you actually want to read about the exhibits.
-There is a café downstairs where you can take a break if you want.
+It takes about four hours to see all the collections properly!
+I know this sounds like a very long time, but you will need it if you actually want to read about the exhibits.
+There is also a quiet café downstairs where you can take a break if you want.

 These magnificent buildings were constructed in the 19th century, after the designs of the Danish architects Hans Christian Hansen and Theophil Hansen.
-At the moment they are not open to visitors – hopefully one day!
+Sadly, at the moment they are not open to visitors – hopefully one day!

 Explore the art galleries and free museums

-Visit the Panathenaic Stadium
+See the Panathenaic Stadium

-Another attraction worth visiting is the Panathenaic Stadium.
+Another fascinating attraction is the Panathenaic Stadium.
 This massive stadium was originally built in 329 BC to host athletic events, starting with the Great Panathinaia.

-The stadium continued to be in use during Roman times, and was refurbished during the reigns of Emperors Hadrian and Herod.

-During the next centuries, when Christianity prevailed, the stadium fell into disuse.
-Much of the materials used for its construction were removed to be used elsewhere.
+The stadium continued to be in use during Roman times, but fell into disuse when Christianity prevailed.
+Many of the materials used for its construction were removed to be used elsewhere.